 State Senator George Latimer and Assemblyman Steve Otis are pleased to announce state construction grant awards for the New Rochelle and Rye City library systems.
 The grants are part of a $19 million capital fund appropriation for public library construction in the 2016 state budget.

 The Rye Free Reading Room has been awarded $31,129 to create a quiet study space, while the New Rochelle Public Library will receive $78,804 to install a new HVAC system in its main building and a $28,804 grant to replace the interior windows of the Huguenot Children’s Library.
+Check out this blog to learn how getting a new AC installed will improve your indoor air quality.

 Otis, who serves on the Assembly Libraries and Education Technology Committee, stated: “These grants will help modernize and enhance our library spaces, making them more efficient, functional, and enjoyable for residents.
 State assistance for these important projects eases the burden on local property taxpayers to make these improvements.”